Skip to content

 If the loop doesn't converge:

-1. Check if the same issues keep appearing (revision prompt may need adjustment)
+1. Check iter-{NN}.json artifacts to see if the same issues keep reappearing

 3. Lower the revision LLM temperature for more deterministic outputs